Augustan literature: Drama

 The Augustan era is difficult to define chronologically in prose and poetry, but it is very easy to date its end in drama.
-The Augustan era's drama ended definitively in 1737, with the Licensing Act.
-Prior to 1737, however, the English stage was changing rapidly from the Restoration comedy and Restoration drama, and their noble subjects, to the quickly developing melodrama (Munns 97–100).
+The Augustan era's drama ended definitively with the Licensing Act 1737.
+Prior to 1737, however, the English stage was changing rapidly from the Restoration comedy and Restoration drama, and their noble subjects, to the quickly developing melodrama.

 George Lillo and Richard Steele wrote the trend-setting plays of the early Augustan period.
 Lillo's plays consciously turned from heroes and kings and toward shopkeepers and apprentices.
 They emphasized drama on a household scale, rather than a national scale, and the hamartia and agon in his tragedies are the common flaws of yielding to temptation and the commission of Christian sin.
 The plots are resolved with Christian forgiveness and repentance.
 Steele's The Conscious Lovers (1722) hinges upon his young hero avoiding fighting a duel.
 The plays set up a new set of values for the stage.
 Instead of amusing the audience or inspiring the audience, they sought to instruct the audience and to ennoble it.
-Also, the plays were popular precisely because they seemed to reflect the audience's own lives and concerns (Legouis 782–787, 879–883).
+Also, the plays were popular precisely because they seemed to reflect the audience's own lives and concerns.

 Joseph Addison also wrote a play, entitled Cato, in 1713, which concerned the Roman statesman Cato the Younger.
 The year of its première was important, with Queen Anne in serious illness at the time, and both the Tory ministry of the day and the Whig opposition (already being led by Robert Walpole) were concerned about the succession.
 Both groups were contacting the Old Pretender about bringing the Young Pretender over.
 Londoners sensed the anxiety, as Anne had no heirs, and all of the natural successors in the Stuart family were Roman Catholic or unavailable.
 Therefore, the figure of Cato was a transparent symbol of Roman integrity, and the Whigs saw in him a champion of Whig values, and the Tories saw in him an embodiment of Tory sentiments or, like the Tory Examiner, tried to claim that Cato was above political "faction".
-Both sides cheered the play, but Addison was himself clearly a Whig (Bloom and Bloom 266, 269).
-John Home's play Douglas (1756) would have a similar fate to Cato in the next generation, after the Licensing Act.
+Both sides cheered the play, but Addison was himself clearly a Whig.
+John Home's play Douglas (1756) would have a similar fate to Cato in the next generation, after the Licensing Act 1737.